AndreiShybin/CBitcoin/README.md

-Bitcoin Private
+Classic Bitcoin
 ----------------

-**Bitcoin Private v1.0.13**
+**Classic Bitcoin v1.0.13**

 P2P Port: 7123

 RPC Port: 7612

-Bitcoin Private is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
+Classic Bitcoin is a fork of Zclassic, merging in a snapshotted UTXO set of Bitcoin.
 CBTC is financial freedom.

 Build
 -----------------